 Feel like you’re residing under a rain cloud?
 Is life no longer going your way?
 Lots of us have a bit of Eeyore’s angst and gloom.

 But right here’s the coolest news (sorry to be so cheery): You can be taught to have a more effective mindset.
-And — in case you paintings at it — a nice outlook can lead to less anxiety and melancholy.
+And — in case you look at it — a nice outlook can lead to less anxiety and melancholy.

-The course teaches 8 abilities to assist people in dealing with strain.
+The course teaches eight abilities to assist people in dealing with strain.
 Techniques include mindfulness and deep breathing, placing a plausible everyday purpose, maintaining a gratitude magazine, and — yes, it works — appearing small acts of kindness.

-“It’s very, very frustrating,” Warehall says, “to understand the man he was and the shell of the individual he’s now.”
+“It’s very frustrating,” Warehall says, “to understand the man he was and the shell of the individual he’s now.”

 As part of her studies, masses of pressured-out people have taken the five-week abilities class, including girls with breast cancer, newly identified with HIV, people handling Type 2 diabetes, and people with despair.
 She has documented benefits in each of those research.